ldtteam/MinecoloniesWiki/source/buildings/tavern.md

 The Tavern is like a [Citizen's Hut](../../source/buildings/citizenhut) in that it houses citizens, however, the Tavern houses four instead of one and can't be upgraded to house more.
 Additional functionality will be added at a later date.

 <strong>Note:</strong> The Tavern can only be upgraded to level 3, not level 5.
+You can also only have 1 Tavern per colony.

 <br>